BREKKKEN/DeenCoder/README.md

 # DeenCoder
-DeenCoder is a Morse code to English/English to Morse code translator only supported on windows written in python
+DeenCoder is a Morse code to English/English to Morse code translator written in python

+Note: DeenCoder is only supported on windows!